orion-project/rezonator2/README.md

 ## Build
-Where it is possible commands are the same for different OS, with some exception e.g. Windows doesn't have `sudo` command and you have to rum `cmd` as Administrator instead.
+Where it is possible, commands are the same for different OS, with some exceptions.
+E.g. Windows doesn't have `sudo` command, and you have to rum `cmd` as Administrator instead.

 ### Application